 Well, I’ve worked with Philippe Rousselot, with Chris Menges, Sean Bobbitt… I think directors of photography are part of the last of the technological processes that people create mystery around.
-What they do, is actually quite simple, but it demands an enormous amount of artistry, and where the artistry comes from, is often hard to say.
-Someone like Chris Menges is an incredible genius of photography, but he finds it so hard to articulate what he’s looking for, it’s extraordinary sometimes.
+What they do, is actually quite simple, but it demands an enormous amount of artistry, and where the artistry comes from is often hard to say.
+Someone like Chris Menges is an incredible genius of photography, but he finds it so hard to articulate what he’s looking for.
+It’s extraordinary sometimes.
 While Philippe Rousselot is one of the most intelligent people you’ll ever meet in the world, he’s a master of studio films, while Chris Menges responds more to natural light.
 But I think there are two dangers with cinematographers.
-One is that they can take over the process because they are the last of the medieval guilds, they have the secret knowledge [laughs], and while you’d think exposure is not that difficult to work out, it’s a true art when see it working correctly.
+One is that they can take over the process because they are the last of the medieval guilds, they have the secret knowledge [laughs], and while you’d think exposure is not that difficult to work out, it’s a true art when you see it working correctly.
 The other danger is that they can get tired.
 What’s happening now in photography, I think, is that we’re seeing the end of negative film, the end of the chemical process, and a lot of the great cinematographers are refusing to engage into the digital world.
-Philippe for example will never shoot a film digitally, he won’t.
+Philippe, for example, will never shoot a film digitally.
+He won’t.
 Chris Menges, to his credit, will.
 He did “Extremely Loud & Incredibly Close” with Stephen Daldry, which I thought was far too colorful for Chris—knowing his work.
-Now I have just been working with this great cameraman Sean Bobbitt [“Byzantium”], he also shot “Hunger” and “Shame” with Steve McQueen, and this time is the first time he worked with this digital imagemaking process.
+Now I have just been working with this great cameraman Sean Bobbitt [“Byzantium”], he also shot “Hunger” and “Shame” with Steve McQueen, and this time is the first time he worked with this digital image-making process.
 He feels he hasn’t gotten it quite right with this movie, but I think what he has done is extraordinary.
-It’s graphic, it’s realistic, it’s many things at the same time.
-I think most cinematographers will take the chances that you take as a director, and they won’t just get tired, and old [laughs].
+It’s graphic.
+It’s realistic, it’s many things at the same time.
+I think most cinematographers will take the chances that you take as a director, and they won’t just get tired and old [laughs].

-Is it important that you can work on the set with people who can communicate with you?
+Is it essential that you can work on the set with people who can communicate with you?

 No, I don’t think it’s that important, because that’s really the job of the director.
 I don’t care if the person next to me has Tourette syndrome or has a personality disorder that wouldn’t allow him to look me straight in the eye, as long as they care, as long as they really care about their specific piece of the art.
-And you really do notice it when people care, there’s a big difference between people who care and those who don’t.
-We’re talking about image and sound here, about creating an image, aren’t we.
-We’re not talking about articulation, they didn’t have to go to a French lycée or to Oxford.
+And you really do notice it when people care; there’s a big difference between people who care and those who don’t.
+We’re talking about image and sound here, about creating an image, aren’t we?
+We’re not talking about articulation; they didn’t have to go to a French lycée or Oxford.

 But you have to feel that you’re thinking on the same level?

-Yes it is.
-I have worked with the same editor for twenty years now, his name is Tony Lawson.
+Yes, it is.
+I have worked with the same editor for twenty years now; his name is Tony Lawson.
 He worked with Stanley Kubrick [“Barry Lyndon,” 1975] and did a few Sam Peckinpah films [“Straw Dogs,” 1971; “Cross of Iron,” 1977].
-He’s not that old, it sounds like he’s very old, he’s just been editing for a long time.
+He’s not that old; it sounds like he’s very old.
+He’s just been editing for a long time.
 He cut all of my movies since “Michael Collins” .
 I do send him the script before I shoot it, or before I decide to make the film, to ask for his opinion, but sometimes he’s very wrong.
 An editor tends to read a script obviously with an editorial eye and tries to see the end product through it, so sometimes they can miss what things could become.
-They’re always seeing the finished product, they’re always refining the finished product.
-But I think an editor actually is the best collaborator a director can have, because you spend the most time with him.
+They always see the finished product, they’re always refining the finished product.
+But I think an editor actually is the best collaborator a director can have because you spend the most time with him.
 The shooting will take you six to fourteen weeks perhaps, but you could be editing for six months in the same room with this person.
-You also have to rely upon him to do the whole post production process—the sound, grading, and all that sort of stuff.
+You also have to rely upon him to do the whole post-production process—the sound, grading, and all that sort of stuff.

 What about music, or the absence of music?